 CBInsights’ report is comprehensive and replete with vivid case studies.
 It's an engaging read that will get you quickly up to speed on the origins of CVC.

 While there are tremendous synergies, CVC is starkly different from institutional VC.
 It’s important to understand the core differentiation.
-A 2016 LinkedIn post by Rita Waite, a senior analyst in growth strategy and investments at Juniper Networks, is your go-to resource for understanding how CVC compares to traditional VC.
-It lays out the major differences between the two industries, including differences in fund objective, investment stage, follow-on investment, control level, and exit options.
+There are major differences between the two industries, including differences in fund objective, investment stage, follow-on investment, control level, and exit options.

-One of the most valuable parts of Waite's post is the fact that it outlines the synergies between CVC and institutional VC.
-It explains that CVCs and institutional VC complement each other.
-Waite explains, “Corporate VCs provide startups with in-depth industry knowledge and access to potential customers, while Institutional VCs are experts in building companies and driving financial results.”
-She emphasizes that the funding choice is not mutually exclusive.
-Startups can benefit from exploring both funding options simultaneously.
+There are also synergies between CVC and institutional VC—and they can complement each other.
+While corporate VCs provide startups with access to potential customers and industry knowledge, Institutional VCs are more likely to be experts in building companies and driving financial results.
+Funding doesn't need to be mutually exclusive and startups can benefit from exploring both funding options simultaneously.
 And institutional VCs can benefit from partnering with CVCs.

 After reading the HBR article, you'll come away with a newfound appreciation for CVC.
 Whether you’re a VC or entrepreneur, you'll emerge with new insights in terms of the value of forging strong partnerships with CVCs.